UoA-eResearch/mytardis_ingestion/README.md

 *Local_env* contains specific configuration for the facility in question and includes:

+* HARVESTER_FILEHANDLER_MODULE: the filehandler module name to load for the specific filehandler used in this instance
+* HARVESTER_FILEHANDLER_CLASS: the class name of the specific filehandler class to be used in this instance
+* HARVESTER_PARSER_MODULE: the parser module name to load for this instance
+* HARVESTER_PARSER_CLASS: the class name of the specific parser class to be used in this instance.
 * MYTARDIS_URL: URL to the specific instance of MyTardis to ingest into
 * MYTARDIS_INGEST_USER: the service account the handles the ingestion
 * MYTARDIS_INGEST_API_KEY: the api key associated with this service account